apatel1406/apatel1406/README.md

-## Hi my name is Akshar Patel, I am Majoring in IT&Cybersecurity
+## I can see you viewed my profile btw